Robustness of Delta Hedging in a Jump-Diffusion Model: Robust pricing

 \section{Robust pricing}

-Previously we obtained structural properties of the hedging error that hold true for a certain subset of $\mathcal{Q}.$ In this section we analyze \emph{general} subsets $\mathcal{M} \subseteq \mathcal{Q}$ such that the hedging error exhibits robustness properties.
-Normalizing the interest rate to zero for convenience for the remainder of the paper, we define the pricing operator at time $t$ of the European claim $h(S(T))$ in the misspecified model by
+In this section we analyze pricing such that the hedging error is a good-deal with an acceptance set based on a robust expectation for \emph{general} subsets $\mathcal{M} \subseteq \mathcal{Q}$.
+By redefining the function $h$ we normalize the interest rate or the drift to zero for convenience for the remainder of the paper.
+We define the pricing operator at time $t$ of the European claim $h(S(T))$ in the misspecified model by

 In the sequel we omit the superscript $\mathcal{M}$ unless there is ambiguity.
 A non-exhaustive list of examples for the choice of $\mathcal{M}$ leading to a well known robust pricing operator $C_{m}$ is the following: